What star in the northeast flashes colorfully? It’s Capella!

-Every year in autumn, we get questions from people who see a bright star twinkling with red and green flashes, low in the northeastern sky.
-Capella is a golden star when seen higher up in the sky.
-If you could travel to it in space, you’d find that it’s actually two golden stars, both with roughly the same surface temperature as our local star, the sun . . . but both larger and brighter than the sun.
+If you could travel to it in space, you’d find that Capella is really two golden stars, both with roughly the same surface temperature as our local star, the sun … but both larger and brighter than our sun.

-That’s where Capella’s red and green flashes are coming from … not from the star itself … but from the refraction of its light by our atmosphere.
-When you see Capella higher in the sky, these glints of red and green will disappear.
+So that’s where Capella’s red and green flashes are coming from – not from the star itself – but from the refraction of its light by our atmosphere.
+When you see Capella higher in the sky, you’ll find that these glints of color will disappear.

 By the way, why are these flashes of color so noticeable with Capella?
 The reason is simply that it’s a bright star.
 It’s the sixth brightest star in Earth’s sky, not including our sun.